esprfid/esp-rfid-relay-board/README.md

 So, it’s similar to other pads which you just solder but this pad has unique shape so it can be soldered not in 2 but in 3 different ways.
 Just solder it in a way you want. (*) Check the table with description above.

 **P1 and P2** pads must be set in pair.
 Essentially you can get one of three different options.
-* I : You can redirect F1 and F2 on RFID Reader Terminal to BTN/IN terminal.
+**I** : You can redirect F1 and F2 on RFID Reader Terminal to BTN/IN terminal.
-* II: You can redirect input on F1 and F2 on RFID Reader Terminal to ESP8266’s GPIO14.
+**II**: You can redirect input on F1 and F2 on RFID Reader Terminal to ESP8266’s GPIO14.
-* III: You can redirect BTN/IN terminal to ESP8266’s GPIO14 as button input.
+**III**: You can redirect BTN/IN terminal to ESP8266’s GPIO14 as button input.

 **P3** has bit strange purpose.
 I noticed that most popular wiegand readers have BUZZER line which i couldn’t control directly by simply HIGH/LOW on digital pins of ESP8266 and i also couldn’t  find any docs what signal is required, but i found a way for most of readers, it’s simply to put 10K resistor on the line.
 But, since it varies i also left an option to hook it directly to GPIO12